jacksonf-netizen/Vela-IPTV/README.md

 3. Select **Open** from the menu.
 4. A popup will appear—click **Open** again.
 5. *If it still won't open:* Go to your Mac's **System Settings** > **Privacy & Security**, scroll all the way to the bottom, and click **"Open Anyway"**.

 ---

-## ✨ Features
-- **Apple Silicon Native**: Built for M1, M2, M3, and M4 Macs for incredible speed and battery life.
-- **Native macOS Design**: A beautiful interface that feels like it belongs on your Mac, featuring smooth animations and glass-like translucency.
-- **Smart Organization**: Automatically hides cluttered categories to keep your channel list clean.
-- **Quick Access**: Your "Favorites" and "Recently Watched" channels are always one click away in the sidebar.
-- **Pro Performance**: Uses VLCKit (the engine behind VLC) for the most stable and high-quality video playback.

----